IlyaMan/HW-II/README.md

 # HW-II
 My old homework
-It is not a realy code but it is homework, you know
+It is not a real code, jush a bunch of homework